Saudi Arabia

 Since 2015, HM King Salman bin Abdulaziz has been in charge of the affairs of state and government.
 He is presumably the last son of King Abdulaziz Ibn Saud, who united the kingdom in 1932, to rule Saudi Arabia.
 Since June 2017, the line of succession has included HH Prince Mohammed bin Salman, a grandson of the state’s founder, who is currently deputy prime minister and effectively runs the country.

 Saudi Arabia is going through a period of political and economic reform that, if successful, will fundamentally change the country.
-Crown Prince Mohammed bin Salman was only born in 1985 and is the driving force behind both the intervention in Yemen in his capacity as Defence Minister and Vision 2030 in his capacity as Chairman of the Council for Economic and Development Affairs.
+Crown Prince Mohammed bin Salman is the driving force behind both the military intervention in Yemen in his capacity as Defence Minister and Vision 2030 in his capacity as Chairman of the Council for Economic and Development Affairs.

 The transformation has led to liberalisation in many areas of life despite ongoing controversies.
 For example, Saudi Arabia faces international criticism for recent events surrounding the curtailment of free speech and the repression of journalists.
 On the other hand, since June 2018 women have been legally allowed to drive cars and the proportion of women participating in the labour market has also risen from 20 percent to 33 percent within two years.
 In addition, the entertainment and tourism sectors have gained momentum.